The Ozona Stockman

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Ozona National Bank (within shouting distance of this marker); Fort Lancaster C.S.A. (within shouting distance of this marker); William Mozart McVey (within shouting distance of this marker); David Crockett (within shouting distance of this marker); Crockett County (about 300 feet away, measured in a direct line); Crockett County Courthouse (about 400 feet away); Ozona's First Water Well (about 400 feet away); Old Ozona Hotel (about 400 feet away).
 Touch for a list and map of all markers in Ozona.

 Credits.
 This page was last revised on May 25, 2018.
-This page originally submitted on April 15, 2018, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 82 times since then.
+It was originally submitted on April 15, 2018, by Brian Anderson of Kingwood, Texas.
+This page has been viewed 225 times since then and 15 times this year.
 Photos: 1. submitted on April 15, 2018, by Brian Anderson of Kingwood, Texas.
 2. submitted on May 18, 2018, by Brian Anderson of Kingwood, Texas. • Andrew Ruppenstein was the editor who published this page.